-Patrice Motsepe is the definition of a versatile businessman who earns from diverse fields of endeavor but his major source of income lies in the mining industry through his African Rainbow Minerals company.
-The company is into mining gold, base metals, platinum, and ferrous metals but beyond that, Patrice is involved in other companies, some of which have him on their boards as an executive member.
-From working in his father’s Spaza shop to owning his own chain of businesses and investments, below is a rundown of how Patrice Motsepe rose to become the richest black person in South Africa.
+Motsepe is the definition of a versatile businessman as he earns from diverse fields of endeavor.
+However, his major source of income lies in the mining industry through his African Rainbow Minerals company.
+He is further involved with other companies, some of which have him on their boards as an executive member.

 Patrice Motsepe Is Of Tswana Descent